dotnet/docs/docs/standard/design-guidelines/names-of-type-members.md

  This pattern typically indicates that the property should really be a method.

- **✓ DO** name collection properties with a plural phrase describing the items in the collection instead of using a singular phrase followed by "List" or "Collection."
+ **✓ DO** name collection properties with a plural phrase describing the items in the collection instead of using a singular phrase followed by "List" or "Collection".

  **✓ DO** name Boolean properties with an affirmative phrase (`CanSeek` instead of `CantSeek`).
-Optionally, you can also prefix Boolean properties with "Is," "Can," or "Has," but only where it adds value.
+Optionally, you can also prefix Boolean properties with "Is", "Can", or "Has", but only where it adds value.

  **✓ CONSIDER** giving a property the same name as its type.